Congratulations to the 2017 winners

 We accept submissions in the following three categories:

 Poetry (up to five pages)

 – Entry to the 2017 Winter Contest requires a$15 fee.
 Multiple submissions are welcome, but note that the entry fee applies to each submission.

 – All work must be submitted through Submittable (we will not accept mailed submissions).

 – All work must be original and previously unpublished in any form.

-- If you have studied or taught at the Columbia University Writing Program at any time in the past three years, you are ineligible to submit to the contest.
+We accept submissions from U.S. citizens and permanent residents.
+We also accept submissions from non-U.S. citizens who are living outside the U.S. If you have studied or taught at the Columbia University Writing Program at any time in the past three years, you are ineligible to submit to the contest.